Google is abusing positions and playing unfairly: CCI probe | ExBulletin

 The survey was conducted by Google India for search, music (via YouTube), browser (chrome), app library (Play Store), and other major services.
 The nearly 750-page research report was reviewed exclusively by the TOI.

 “Google violates Section 4 (2) (a) (i), Section 4 (2) (b), Section 4 (2) (c), Section 4 (2) (d) and Section Provisions.
-It turns out that it has been summarized as “Competition Law 4 (2) (e)” and includes abuse of control, denial of market access to competitors, and related technical or scientific development restrictions and restrictions.
+It turns out that it has been summarized as “Competition Law 4 (2) (e)” and includes a variety of restrictions and restrictions on abuse of control, denial of market access to competitors, and related technical or scientific development.
 The company is guilty of a crime.
 To products and services against consumer prejudice.

 The report is placed in front of the CCI for consideration, and if convicted, Google will face penalties or appear to distort competition and call for the discontinuation of market-dominated anti-consumer practices.
 There is a possibility of being guilty.